lamoda/gonkey/README.md

 #### Record templates

 Usually, to insert a record to a DB, it's necessary to list all the fields without default values.
-Oftentimes, many of those fields are not important for the test and their values repeat from one fixture to another, creating unnecessary visual garbage and making the maintenance harder.
+Oftentimes, many of those fields are not important for the test, and their values repeat from one fixture to another, creating unnecessary visual garbage and making the maintenance harder.

 With templates you can inherit the fields from template record redefining only the fields that are important for the test.